HamStudy/examtools-docs/content/docs/about/verification-faq.md

 type: book  # Do not modify.
 ---

-## Up-coming requirement (last updated Feb 2022):
+## Verification requirement:

-Starting later this year (2022) all Volunteer Examiners will be required to verify their call sign.
-Hopefully we can resolve your questions about the process here.
+In late 2022, all Volunteer Examiners were required to verify their call sign.
+Hopefully, we can resolve your questions about the process here.

 ## Basic process